by Josef Spacek

 Fig. 3: A diagram of a dendritic spine possesing the SA.
 SER – cisternae of the endoplasmic reticulum, PR- polyribosomes, IDP, ODP – inner and outer dense plates, A – actin, PA – punctum adherens-like nascent zone, PS – postsynaptic density, SV – synaptic vesicles

 Fig. 4: An electron micrograph demonstrating the fine granulofilamentous material (arrow) radiating from the dense plates of the spine apparatus (SA) into the punctum adherens-like vesicle-free nascent zone of the postsynaptic density.
 Ax - axon terminal. ( Mouse neocortex.
 From Spacek, 1985b, with the courtesy of Springer-Verlag).

 Fig. 5: Development of a dendritic spine from a sessile to a mushroom type.
-Confronting cisterns of endoplasmic reticulum enter from a dendritic stem into a neck and head of the spine and form the SA (arrows).
+Confronting cisterns of endoplasmic reticulum enter from a dendritic shaft into a neck and head of the spine and form the SA (arrows).
 (Rat, hippocampus, postnatal day 15.)